dsoloha/dansoloha.js/README.md

 ## I've found a bug!

-I'm not surpised - I'm still relatively new to HTML, CSS, and JavaScript.
 You can open a new issue and I'll try to fix it, or, if you want to fix it yourself, you can do that, then open a new pull request.